KarimZidan007/Andriod-Automotive/Embedded_Linux_NOTES/4-FS-BusyBox/README.md

 the sysroot directory in crosstool-NG contains the essential components of the target system's root file system, ensuring that the cross-compiled applications can run correctly on the target platform.
 It includes standard libraries, headers, and potentially other necessary files.

-## NOW WE ARE READY TO USE THE FILESYSTEM

-also to say that i want to display on this

-console=/dev/ttyO or /dev/tty0

-console =/dev/AMA0 -> qemu

 ## WE HAVE CREATE THE FILESYSTEM NOW WE GOING TO CUSTOMIZE OUR SIMPLE INIT PROCESS